somekindofdesign/you-sunk-my-battleship/README.md

 <br>

 ## Wireframing & Planning
-<p>Before beginning to code I used <a href="https://lucid.app/documents#/dashboard">Lucid</a> online chart builder to map out the game and how I wanted to approach it.
-It helped to work through the steps I needed to take to make the game make sense to the player and what tasks the code should execute.</p>
+<p>Before development began, <a href="https://lucid.app/documents#/dashboard">Lucid</a>, an online chart builder, was used to map out the game and how best to approach it.
+It helped to work through the steps needed to make the game make sense to the player and what tasks the code should execute.</p>
 <br>
 <p><img width="1280px" height=auto src="img/python_battleships_flow.png" alt="battleships game play plan using lucid chart"></p>
 <br>